hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 ]

 ???
-**Organzations are shared spaces where users become members of teams and collaborate on workspaces.
+**Organizations are shared spaces where users become members of teams and collaborate on workspaces.
 An organization can have hundreds or thousands of workspaces, and multiple teams with different levels of access.
 Users may belong to multiple organizations and teams.**

 ---
 name: what-is-a-team